opendilab/DI-bioseq/README.md

 ## Join and Contribute

-We appreciate all contributions to improve DI-drive, both algorithms and system designs.
+We appreciate all contributions to improve DI-bioseq, both algorithms and system designs.
 Welcome to OpenDILab community!
 Scan the QR code and add us on Wechat:

 <div align=center><img width="250" height="250" src="./docs/figs/qr.png" alt="qr"/></div>